Bursar's Office

 • New and readmitted students: New, readmitted and new transfer students are not eligible for a refund of the confirmation deposit.

-Deadlines to withdraw with no financial penalty vary by semester but occur about ten days before the first day of instruction.
+Deadlines to withdraw with no financial penalty vary by session and semester.
 For the current refund and assessment schedule, visit the Withdraw from the Semester webpage.

-• From the third Wednesday of instruction through the fifth Wednesday, students will be charged 40 percent of total tuition (not including the portion of tuition paid by College Opportunity Fund (COF) for in-state undergraduate students) and mandatory fees (CUSG student fees and the athletic fee).
+• For two weeks after the last day to drop without a W grade, students will be charged 40 percent of total tuition (not including the portion of tuition paid by College Opportunity Fund (COF) for in-state undergraduate students) and mandatory fees (CUSG student fees and the athletic fee).
 COF credit hours are expended and not refunded for withdrawals after the published deadline.

-• After the fifth Wednesday of instruction through the seventh Wednesday, students will be charged 60 percent of total tuition (not including the portion of tuition paid by COF for in-state undergraduate students) and mandatory fees (CUSG student fees and the athletic fee).
+• For two weeks after the 40 percent assessment deadline, students will be charged 60 percent of total tuition (not including the portion of tuition paid by COF for in-state undergraduate students) and mandatory fees (CUSG student fees and the athletic fee).

-• After the seventh Wednesday of instruction, tuition will not be adjusted.
-In the case of extenuating circumstances (university error, recent medical condition, immediate family emergency, recent unanticipated financial problems or verification of non-attendance), students may dispute tuition and mandatory fee charges through the Bursar's Office through the last day of finals.
+• After the 60 percent assessment deadline, tuition will not be adjusted.
+In the case of extenuating circumstances (university error, recent medical condition, immediate family emergency, recent unanticipated financial problems or verification of non-attendance), students may appeal tuition and mandatory fee charges through the Bursar's Office through the last day of finals.

 To comply with federal financial aid regulations, financial aid recipients' loan and scholarship awards may be adjusted.